Creating a Bootable ESXi USB Stick on Mac OS X8 January 2009

 So, here’s my guide for creating a bootable ESXi USB flash drive from Mac OS X.

-Replace /dev/disk1 in the command above with the appropriate entry for your system, as identified in the previous command.
+/dev/disk1in the command above with the appropriate entry for your system, as identified in the previous step.
 The icon for the USB flash drive will disappear from your desktop.

 When the process completes—you’ll know because the Terminal prompt will return—use this command to “eject” the USB flash drive and make it safe for physical removal: